martinqt/GitExtensionsDoc/source/getting_started.rst

 ---------------------

 When you do not want to work on an existing project, you can create your own repository.
-Choose the menu option ‘Init new repository’ to create a new repository.
+Choose the menu option ``Init new repository`` to create a new repository.

 .. image:: /images/new_repository.png

 You can choose to create a Personal repository or a Central repository.

-A personal repository looks the same as a normal working directory but has a directory named .git on root level containing the version history.
+A personal repository looks the same as a normal working directory but has a directory named ``.git`` on root level containing the version history.
 This is the most common repository.

 Central repositories only contain the version history.
 Because a central repository has no working directory you cannot